-Basmati rice, hummus, and shish kabobs — oh my.
-The Valley's Middle Eastern restaurants are like the box of Honey Bunches of Oats your mom used to hide from you as a kid: they're around somewhere, you just have to look for them.
+Basmati rice, hummus, and shish kabobs — the Valley's got it all if you know where to go.
 From Lebanon to Yemen, Iraq to Iran, these 10 Middle Eastern restaurants are dishing up the best the region has to offer.

 Nestled inside Baiz Market, Al-Hana has three Valley locations — two in Phoenix and one in Mesa — where you can stock up on Mediterranean staples like rose water, henna, baklava, and Persian pickles, or grab a whole roast chicken with freshly baked pita.
 Dine in at this unfussy mecca for plates like shish kafta (freshly ground beef with spices and diced onions) over a bed of basmati rice with mixed veggies, pickles, pita bread, and spinach and cheese pie with feta and fragrant herbs.

 Located inside a gas station at this intersection called Simon Xpress, Casa De Falafel is a Mediterranean grill churning out authentic Arabic street foods.
 A menu is stretched above the prep station on electronic screens, promising falafel sandwiches, beef shawarma plates, salads, and falafel rings.
 Aside from the saj-wrapped falafels, lentil soup is a favorite.
 The shop was opened in 2016 by Ali and Madda Shakir from Iraq, who dubbed it Casa De Falafel only because Falafel House was taken.
 (So, no, this isn't a Mexican-meets-Mediterranean fusion eatery.)

 AZ Kabob House7000 East Mayo Boulevard, #1060